-'Every Single Individual Must Stay Home': Italy's Coronavirus Deaths Pass China's
+'Every Single Individual Must Stay Home': Italy's Coronavirus Surge Strains Hospitals

 Daniela De Rosa, a 43-year-old veterinarian in Italy's southwest Campania region, made a video message over the weekend as she was hospitalized with COVID-19.
 Her video plea has gathered much attention in Italy, which has just surpassed China in the number of reported deaths from the new coronavirus.